-The Service Learning Committee is excited to announce a new opportunity for faculty starting in Fall 2018; the Service Learning Professional Development Program.
-Research shows that including a service learning component in course curriculum can positively influence student retention, persistence, academic progress, personal growth and career opportunities.
-With this in mind, a Faculty Fellow in Service Learning will lead a formal professional development program on how to incorporate service learning into your courses.
+Research shows that including a service-learning component in course curriculum can positively influence student retention, persistence, academic progress, personal growth and career opportunities.
+With this in mind, a Faculty Fellow in Service-Learning will lead a formal professional development program during the fall 2020 semester designed to assist faculty in incorporating service learning into their courses.
 Topics to be covered will include types of service learning strategies, their goals and benefits, available resources, and how to assess outcomes and effectiveness.

-To apply for participation in the Service Learning Professional Development Program (application available here), complete the application and return to Dr. Don May (Donald.May@daytonastate.edu).
-The application deadline for participants is September 21, 2018.
+To apply for participation in the Service Learning Professional Development Program, complete the application and return to Dr. Don May.
+The application deadline for participants is September 25, 2020.